Treatments: Meniere’s Disease

 These may be accomplished with noninvasive therapy.

 Lessening the severity an active attack is often accomplished with a medication to treat nausea (such as meclizine) and a medication to treat the anxiety that accompanies dizziness (such as lorazepam).
-Use of steroids, taken as a pill or by Injection though a tiny puncture hole of the ear drum may also help with an acute attack or flare ups in a series of attacks.
+Use of steroids, taken as a pill or by injection into the ear in an office procedure may also help with an acute attack or flare ups in a series of attacks.

 Managing residual deficits from prior attack(s) may include vestibular physical therapy for any residual imbalance after an attack.